JodieMullins/KicksQuest/README.md

 The idea is based upon a custom shoe design company that profits from hand-designing originally plain pairs of high-quality shoes.
 Sometimes this company also sells handmade adornment pieces to display upon a pair of shoes rather than a whole new pair.

 The data specifically examines profitability of all years in business with a special interest in determining a general yet logical storefront location.
-Results of the data include items such as an email list, a profit statement by state, folder of graphs/charts, and logical implication for a general location of a future storefront.
+Results of the data include items such as an email list, a profit statement by state, folder of graphs/charts, and an interactive dashboard conataining insight for a general location of a future storefront.

 --------------------------------------------------------------------------------------------------------------